sourcecred/docs/docs/community/intro.md

 description: Overview of what SourceCred is and how it works
 ---

 Everything people do to support a project—like writing code, filing bug reports, organizing meetups, or even mediating hard discussions—is considered a contribution.
+Contributions are very important!

 These contributions are connected to each other based on their relationships.
 For example, a pull request may fix a particular bug, and a code review may review that pull request.